 See hundreds of small-business financing options (including PPP loans) in minutes with Lantern.

 SoFi receives compensation in the event you obtain a loan through the Lantern marketplace.
-The Lantern website is owned by SoFi Lending Corp., a lender licensed by the CBO under the CFL, license number 6054612, NMLS #1121636.
+The Lantern website is owned by SoFi Lending Corp. or an affiliate, a lender licensed by the CBO under the CFL, license number 6054612, NMLS #1121636.
 Loans may not be available in all states, such as MS.

 SoFi Loan Products